 Unlike standards like General MIDI and MP3, "MOD" refers to an entire family of formats, most of which are not well-documented, having evolved organically from the early SoundTracker format.
 Thanks to this, it is often difficult to determine whether any given MOD file will be playable with any given player except by experimentation.
 Many (but not all) of the various subformats are broadly cross-compatible within certain well-known subgroups, but even then, there are (usually) minor incompatibilities which are not always obvious.
 This is among the reasons that, even where MOD formats remain popular for composing music, the file is nowadays often rendered into a non-tracked format such as MP3 for distribution.

-The basic idea still exists for video games in general today, as nearly every game system from the SNES on up includes a wavetable sound chip, relieving the processor of the burden of mixing the channels itself and freeing it to spend that time on other things.
 Starting with the later Seventh Generation games, though, pure steamed music in an MP3 or OGG-style format became much more popular, as the processing could now support it and pre-recorded music of any kind allowed for, well, total control of how the music sounded.
-By the dawn Eight Generation, pre-recorded streamed music had finally taken over completely and relegated MOD-style music to history.note
+In fact, OGG has a parameter that provides a hint to applications where to loop to if looping is needed.
+By the dawn Eight Generation, pre-recorded streamed music had finally taken over completely and relegated MOD-style music to history.

 For anyone wanting to get into the MOD scene, a good software to use is the free and open sourced OpenMPT, which is quite versatile that not only does it support practically the entire MOD family of formats (it can both load and save them), it also supports features found in more advanced music software such as VST's and ASIO.